 Gift of Mrs. M. Jourdan Atkinson, July, 1968.

-This finding aid was reviewed for harmful, offensive, and aggrandizing language.
+This finding aid was reviewed for harmful, offensive, and aggrandizing language in August 2021.
 Published titles and names of organizations with this language are not edited.
 Legacy finding aids are available by request.
 If you have suggestions, please email firstname.lastname@example.org.

 Fondren Library MS-44, Rice University 6100 Main St.